 A Competitive Neutrality Complaint is a complaint made by an affected person that Council has failed to conduct a business activity in accordance with the competitive neutrality principle, e.g. by utilising its position to compete unfairly with a business competitor.
 Complaints of this type will be managed in accordance with Council's Competitive Neutrality Complaints Process.
 The Competitive Neutrality Complaints Process is attached to Council's Complaints Management Policy and Guideline.

 Corrupt conduct is defined in Chapter 1 Part 4 Division 2 of the Crime and Corruption Act 2001.
 Council will deal with any complaint, information or matter received involving corrupt conduct or suspected corrupt conduct by a Councillor or Council officer in accordance with its Corrupt Conduct Complaints Process.
 The Corrupt Conduct Complaints Process is attached to Council's Complaints about the Public Official Policy.

-The Queensland Independent Assessor and the Office of the Independent Assessor (OIA) assesses and investigates Councillor conduct complaints.
+The Queensland Independent Assessor assesses and investigates Councillor conduct complaints relating to conduct which is suspected inappropriate conduct or misconduct.
 Details of how to make a complaint can be obtained from the Queensland Government webpage Office of the Independent Assessor.